• Skip to main content

 How do I find out how much I owe the IRS?

-The IRS will send you a notice that includes your overdue tax bill information.
+To find out how much you owe the IRS in unpaid taxes, review notices you’ve received that include your overdue tax bill information.
 You can also view your account on their website at https://www.irs.gov/payments/your-online-account to view your tax records, make payments, view your balance, and research resolution options.

 Should I still file my taxes if I owe money?